 C variables are typed in nature, means we must explicitly specify data type of the variable at the time of its declaration.

-In programming there are two ways to access data stored in memory, either by their original memory address or by their referential name i.e. variable name.
+In C programming there are two ways to access data stored in memory, either by their memory address or referential name i.e. variable name.

 Variable name is an identifier which must strictly follow the identifier naming rules.
 Apart from the identifier naming rules below are some quick points about variable naming.

 - C is a case sensitive language.
-In C uppercase and lowercase variables are treated differently.
+The C compiler treats uppercase and lowercase variables differently.
 For example – num, Num, NUM, nUm etc. all are different.

 - You cannot have two variables with same name in same scope.